feifeiobama/Awesome-Continual-Learning/README.md

 * (ICLR 24) Two-stage LLM Fine-tuning with Less Specialization and More Generalization
 * (ICLR 24) CPPO: Continual Learning for Reinforcement Learning With Human Feedback
 * (ICLR 24) Scalable Language Model with Generalized Continual Learning
+* (CVPR 24) GOAT-Bench: A Benchmark for Multi-modal Lifelong Navigation